adaptive-democracy/hopeful-path/book/toward-verified-foundations.md

     - some objects will have "terminal" states, where once they're in that state they either can't be changed or are very difficult to change.
   - the realest model, where there's *only* objects (which we could think of as whatever subatomic particles make up the universe), beings are *built* from objects (meaning they can be bid for???), beings have welfare prediction error, some state transitions are asymmetrically costly, state transitions are costly at all, and coordination itself is costly. if we just let beings bid for anything then we'll get lots of destruction and going in circles (people bidding to own each other but not themselves, cartels forming to bid for a bunch of other people, things that are highly valued by some being destroyed by others, bidding for sub-pieces of things that are effectively tied together, too granular to be useful)
   - this model (basically) reflects reality! at some level we have to contend with this much detail, but we can't *all* the time.
-  - so the coordination function has no choice but to be a persistent constitution that defines abstractions and sub-functions! this model of the universe is too unpredictable, we have no choice but to coordinate as beings to agree on a shared simplification of the universe, one that usefully matches up with the universe/welfare models in each being's mind.
+  - so the coordination function has no choice but to be a adaptive constitution that defines abstractions and sub-functions! this model of the universe is too unpredictable, we have no choice but to coordinate as beings to agree on a shared simplification of the universe, one that usefully matches up with the universe/welfare models in each being's mind.

 no matter what the nature of the universe, the coordination function will only achieve welfare allocative efficiency if the model it uses usefully aligns with the welfare structure of the beings. since we can't know the true nature of the universe, we have no choice but to choose the model itself in a democratic way! if we just bid for "true" objects like atoms then someone could bid for half of my computer. the way physics works matters to all this! computers require some "wholeness" or coordination of parts to be useful, but other things like a bag of rice don't. we have to present the democratic choice of *models and functions* directly. beings can relatively value arbitrarily higher ranked things, like models and functions and functions of functions and probability clouds of possible changes.